cotterpl/kube-training/02-service/README.md

 In order to provide our application as externally reachable we need at least 2
 components: a Deployment (can also be simple pod) and a Service.

-Deployment defines a group of pods as one logical instance.
+Deployment manages a group of pods.

 ```shell
 kubectl apply -f 02-service/deployment/01-deployment.yaml
 ```

 Service provides entrypoint to a group of pods.
-As long as service does not change its IP address does not change.
+As long as service exists its IP address does not change.

 ```shell
 kubectl apply -f 02-service/deployment/service.yaml